Save Water and Money

 Water Saving Tips

-- Make sure that the dishwasher or washing machine is completely full before turning it on, and avoid using the half load setting.
-Half-load cycles use much more than half the energy and water of a full load.
+- Always fill up the dishwasher and washing machine.
+Half-load cycles use much more than half the water and energy of a full load.

 - Water at the right time.
 Watering your plants in the cool of early morning or evening will reduce evaporation.

 - Invest in a water butt.
 The average house roof in the UK collects enough water in a year to fill about 450 butts.

 - Reach for the watering can.
 Watering cans use far less water than a hosepipe and are great for targeting the roots.

 - Get stuck into those weeds.
 Rooting out weeds from your flowerbeds will help to ensure your plants make the most of the moisture in the soil.